rrDumpTruck/Obsidian.Vault/Ideas.md

 There was someone who was called herald, and one who came after.
 The former, killed by vicious means, the second was secreted away before any harm could befall them.

-Different tiers of the juice.
-Low added to food, high added to magic items and used as resources for spells and enchantment.

-Food and drink must be infused with juice for it to be potable and provide nourishment.

 <span style="color:#ff0000">**first mission in the overworld should be to find the leader of a local school of sorcery, his last known position was in the bottom of a fracture... he’s investigating it, looking for the source of magical items (the cant be crafted in the same way as magic items from the veins). **</span>